JasonZhang-Leecare/StockWatcher/README.md

 	                 http://127.0.0.1:8888/StockWatcher.html&locale=de

 Run in Production
-	- ant build
+	- ant war
-    - then copy war/ into {tomcat}/webapp/stockwatcher
+    - then copy StockWatcher.war to {tomcat}/webapp/
 	- start tomcat
+	- access browser {}:9008/StockWatcher

 # How to test
-Not supported by far
+Right click on the Test Class and 'Run As -> GWT Junit Test'